-The 1960s fashion world was in for a shock when the mini 60s skirt first came out.
-Classy women were still wearing the straight fitting sheath skirt or pencil skirt (think Jackie O style).
+Classy women of the ’60s were still wearing the straight fitting sheath skirt or pencil skirt (think Jackie-O style).
 Some continued to wear full gathered or pleated swing skirts that came to knee length.
-The 1960s was the decade that skirts shortened up, slimmed down, and experimented with new colors and new materials.
+The 1960s fashion world was in for a shock, however, when the 60s mini skirt first came out.

-The short 60s mini skirt was quickly adopted by the young and rebellious who wore them with matching bright colored tights and high knee socks.
+The short 60s mini skirt was quickly adopted by the young and rebellious, who wore them with matching bright colored tights or high knee socks.
 Plaid was the most popular print followed by big checks and large dots.
 The reversible wool plaid pleated skirt was an icon for many school girls.
-Corduroy, tweed, and denim was also a big deal in winter.
+Corduroy, tweed, and denim were also a big deal in winter.

 60s Skirts, 70s Hippie Skirts